markdom/specification/1.0/markdom.md

 The representation of the content of a [*Markdom paragraph block*] should not begin with whitespace, because the additional indentation can lead to unintended side effects.

-Assume an [*unordered Markdom list block*] hat is followed by a [*Markdom paragraph block*] with content that starts with two space characters.
+Assume an [*unordered Markdom list block*] that is followed by a [*Markdom paragraph block*] with content that starts with two space characters.
 [This](http://spec.commonmark.org/dingus/?text=*%20foo%0A%0Abar) representation yields the expected output:

     * foo